tsunghsienchuang/2023MachineLearning/README.md

 # Machine Learning Course Project

-This repository contains projects and assignments for the Machine Learning course (EE5184) taught by Professor Hsuan-Tien Lin at National Taiwan University.
+This repository contains projects and assignments for the Machine Learning course (EE5184) taught by Professor HUNG-YI LEE at National Taiwan University.

 ## Course Description